Safe Haven Foster

 In fact, numerous surveys have reported that between 25 and 40 percent of survivors are unable to escape abusive situations out of concern for their animal’s safety (McIntosh, 2002).
 Their fears are not unfounded.
 Abusers often retaliate when the survivor leaves by torturing or killing their animals.
 Relinquishing a companion animal or leaving him or her in an unsafe situation increases stress in an already difficult situation, and lack of safe shelter for animals may even cause survivors to stay in unsafe situations to protect their animal.

 Safe Haven foster families make a difference in the lives of families affected by domestic violence.
 You can help a survivor find safety while preserving the bond between a guardian and their companion animal.
-To become a Safe Haven foster parent, fill out an application.
+To become a Safe Haven foster parent, start by watching our orientation video.